Cookie Policy

 10. Updates and Contact

 We update this Cookie Policy to reflect changes in our use of cookies, applicable law, and regulatory enforcement guidance.
-The "Last Updated" date at the top of this page indicates the date of the most recent revision.
-We do not treat pending EU legislative proposals as if they are already in force.
+The “Last Updated” date at the top of this page indicates the date of the most recent revision.